benyap/dotfiles/README.md

 - `home/.config/fish/fish_variables` - some of the variables have my home directory baked in, so you will need to rename these

-And in case it wasn't obvious, the `home` directory in this project more or less tries to mirror what would be symlinked to your actual home directory.
+The `home` directory in this project more or less tries to mirror what would be symlinked to your actual home directory.
 It's pretty easy to add more things you want to symlink - have a look at `scripts/tasks/setup/setup_symlinks.sh`.

 ## Check these out